apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 As suggested in [Jackrabbbit Wiki](https://jackrabbit.apache.org/archive/wiki/JCR/DavidsModel_115513389.html#DavidsModel-Rule#2:Drivethecontenthierarchy,don'tletithappen) the content hierarchy in your JCR repository should be designed and access control requirements tend to be a good driver.

-Make sure the content design allows for readable and manageable access control setup later on to secure your data.
+Make sure the content design allows for a readable and manageable access control setup later on to secure your data.
-A complicated access control setup might indicate problems with your content model.
-Maintaining a complicated setup may become increasingly hard over time, and your permission setup will be prone to mistakes.
+Excessive complexity is often a strong indicator for problems with your content model, making its security error prone and difficult to reason about (and might ultimately might lead to issues with scaling).

 Here is an example of a access control setup (in Sling RepoInit language) illustrating why content with different access requirements should be kept in separate trees and how complexity may yield undesired